hatemzidi/wp-instagram-importer/README.md

 * Specifying Instagram account via oAuth.
 * Set the category and the user for the new created posts.
 * Can make the image as a featured image.
+* Can set content of each new post
+* Set the new post format as 'Image'

 ## Installation